Leisure

 Manx Wildlife Trust provide boardwalks suitable for easy access including wheelchairs at their Close Sartfield site in Ballaugh.
 Grid ref: SC358955:

-The Childrens Centre – The Children’s Centre Farm provides a nurturing and educational environment, helping children, young people (birth-18) to grow whilst reconnecting with the countryside.
+The Childrens Centre – The Childrens Centre Farm provides a nurturing and educational environment at Wallberry Farm, helping children, young people (birth-18) to grow whilst reconnecting with the countryside.
 We also offer services to families who may require extra support.
-The Children’s Centre farm remains the focus of all the work we do.
-Carers can self refer using our charitableservicessupport@thechildrenscentr.org.im
+See https://www.thechildrenscentre.org.im/ .
+The Farm has new accessibility points.
+For more information please visit The Childrens Centre website on: www.thechildrenscentre.org.im Tel: 800000, email: info@thechildrenscentre.org.im

 Computer